-Yes, you’ll need a couple tablespoons of fat if you’re making gravy.
-However, when it comes to life in general, you may need to add two tablespoons of fate.
+Suffice to say that you need a couple tablespoons of fat if you’re making gravy.
+However, when it comes to writing and publishing a book, you may need to add two tablespoons of fate, along with a good editor and proofreader.
 Just saying.